cn0047/stash/ed/d/elasticsearch/README.md

 * `Pattern` - uses a regular expression to split the text into terms.
 * `Language` - language-specific analyzers like english or french.
 * `Fingerprint` - is a specialist analyzer which creates a fingerprint which can be used for duplicate detection.

+#### Tokenizer

+Tokenizer receives stream of characters, breaks it up into tokens (usually individual words) and outputs stream of tokens.

 #### Aggregations (Analytics)